christamumley/cs4100-movie-recommendation-engine/README.md

 ### Setup
 #### Without retraining the chatbot model:
 1. Go to the shared folder
-2. download the zipped "chatbot_data" file.
+2. download the zipped "data" file.
 Unzip into cs4100-movie-recommendation-engine/chatbot/data
 3. download the zipped "movie_model_data" file.
 Unzip into cs4100-movie-recommendation-engine/Models/saved_weights
 #### With training the chatbot model:
 open terminal > cd to \chatbot > run `TrainChatbot.py`